Manav-khadka/Manav-khadka/README.md

 ###

-<p align="left">I am Manav Khadka⚡.
+<p align="left">I am Manav Khadka.
 I like to brainstorm on ideas and make it possible.</p>

 ###